 The effects of agaritine on infants are not well-documented, but it's possible that the toxin could pass through breast milk and affect your baby.
 If you're concerned about your child's health, talk to your doctor before eating raw mushrooms while breastfeeding.

 Tips for Choosing Safe Mushrooms

 It's important to choose safe mushrooms when you're pregnant or breastfeeding because some types of mushrooms can cause severe allergic reactions.
 To avoid any problems, follow these tips:

 Cooking destroys the toxins in raw mushrooms, so cooking them through steaming or boiling is safe for you and your family members who are lactating or pregnant.

 Wash all fresh produce thoroughly with warm water before eating it

 This will help remove dirt, bacteria, and any pesticides that may have been sprayed on the surface of the fruit or vegetable.
 Bacteria can cause food poisoning if they get into your body through the mouth, which could be very dangerous during pregnancy and breastfeeding because they can increase your risk of miscarriage or preterm birth.

 Is Cordyceps Safe During Pregnancy?

 Cordyceps is a mushroom that grows on caterpillars in the high altitudes of Tibet.
-It has been traditionally used in Chinese medicine to treat respiratory problems such as asthma and bronchi and kidney disorders.
+It has been traditionally used in Chinese medicine to treat respiratory problems and kidney disorders.
 In recent years, cordyceps has become popular in western countries for its potential ability to improve athletic performance and increase energy levels.

 Pregnant women should avoid taking any herbal or dietary supplements without consulting their healthcare provider.
 Supplements can be harmful if taken at the wrong time or combined with other medications or supplements.
 Some may also interfere with the effectiveness of prescription drugs you take during pregnancy or breastfeeding.